Kent Militia: French Revolutionary and Napoleonic Wars

 The militia was already being embodied when Revolutionary France declared war on Britain on 1 February 1793.
 The French Revolutionary Wars saw a new phase for the English militia: they were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia in emergency.
-Kent's quota was fixed at 1873 men, and a third regiment was formed, though this seems to have been shortlived.
+Kent's quota was fixed at 1873 men, and a third regiment was formed, though this seems to have been short-lived.

 The war ended with the Treaty of Amiens in March 1802 and all the militia were stood down.
-However, the Peace of Amiens was shortlived and the regiments, whose training commitment had been increased from 21 to 28 days a year, were called out again in 1803.
+However, the Peace of Amiens was short-lived and the regiments, whose training commitment had been increased from 21 to 28 days a year, were called out again in 1803.
 Legislation passed in 1798 and 1811 permitted English militia regiments to serve in Ireland for two years, and both Kent Militia regiments spent periods there.